charles-cooper/eof/spec/eof.md

 - no unassigned instructions used
 - instructions with immediate operands must not be truncated at the end of a code section
-- `RJUMP` / `RJUMPI` / `RJUMPV` operands must not point to an immediate operand and may not point outside of code bounds
+- `RJUMP` / `RJUMPI` / `RJUMPV` destinations must not point to an immediate operand and may not point outside of code bounds
 - `RJUMPV` `count` cannot be zero
 - `CALLF` and `JUMPF` operand may not exceed `num_code_sections`
 - `CALLF` operand must not point to to a section with `0x80` as outputs (non-returning)